-- The object file has been reviewed and executable machine tool path code has been generated
+- The object file has been reviewed via email and executable machine tool path code has been generated

-- Materials are on site and ready to mount on the machine
+- A reservation has been made and you and materials are on site and ready to mount on the machine

 - Appropriate bits are on site and ready for use*

-- You have arranged for the prompt clean-up of the machinery upon the job completion (if the job requires multiple runs, you will be expected to clean the machinery after each run in preparation for the next run)
+- You have made a reservation for the prompt clean-up of the machinery upon the job completion (if the job requires multiple runs, you will be expected to clean the machinery after each run in preparation for the next run)